20 Slack Productivity Statistics for Smarter Inbox Management

 16. 65% of enterprise clients use custom-built internal Slack bots for automation

 65% of enterprise clients use custom-built internal Slack bots for automation.
-Internal bots help teams route requests, answer questions, and manage repetitive workflows.
-AI-powered systems can expand this value by interpreting natural language and identifying tasks automatically.
+Those internal bots route requests, answer questions, and take care of the repetitive stuff.
+AI-powered systems push that further by reading natural language and spotting the tasks on their own.

 18. Slack’s user base grew from 8.7 million daily active users in 2019 to 38.8 million in 2024

 Slack’s user base grew from 8.7 million daily active users in 2019 to 38.8 million in 2024.
-This growth shows how quickly Slack became embedded in modern work.
-As adoption expands, the need for smarter inbox management grows with it.
+That kind of jump shows how fast Slack became part of how people work.
+The more it spreads, the more smarter inbox management matters.

 19. Slack has 200,000 paying customers

 Slack has 200,000 paying customers.
-This paid customer base reflects strong demand from teams that rely on Slack for daily operations.
-For these organizations, automation can help maximize the value of existing communication workflows..
+A paid base that size reflects strong demand from teams that run their day on Slack.
+For them, automation is a way to get more out of the communication workflows they already have..

 The Future of Team Chat Apps: Integrating AI and Open Architectures